GregDMeyer/dynamite/examples/scripts/SYK/README.md

 ## Overview

 This example explores the Sachdev-Ye-Kitaev (SYK) model.
-In spirit it represents the opposite of the localization explored in the MBL example: it is expected to scramble information at the maximum possible rate.[<sup>1,2</sup>](#ref1) Furthermore it exhibits *maximal chaos*: the Lyapunov exponent, which characterizes how rapidly chaotic trajectories diverge, saturates its upper bound of $2\pi T$, where $T$ is the temperature of the system.[<sup>3</sup>](#ref3) Its physics can also be connected to the dynamics of quantum information in black holes, providing a testbed for exotic phenomena such as scrambling-based teleportation.[<sup>4,5,6,7</sup>](#ref4) The example code here mirrors closely a study which used dynamite to show numerical evidence for many-body chaos and gravitational dynamics in the SYK model.[<sup>8</sup>](#ref8)
+In spirit it represents the opposite of the localization explored in the MBL example: it is expected to scramble information at the maximum possible rate.[<sup>1,2</sup>](#ref1) Furthermore it exhibits *maximal chaos*: the Lyapunov exponent, which characterizes how rapidly chaotic trajectories diverge, saturates its upper bound of $2\pi T$, where $T$ is the temperature of the system.[<sup>3</sup>](#ref3) Its physics can be connected to the dynamics of quantum information in black holes, providing a testbed for exotic phenomena such as scrambling-based teleportation.[<sup>4,5,6,7</sup>](#ref4) The example code here mirrors closely a study which used dynamite to show numerical evidence for many-body chaos and gravitational dynamics in the SYK model.[<sup>8</sup>](#ref8)

 The SYK model gives us a chance to look at how quantum systems other than spins can be explored with dynamite, by transforming them onto a spin system.
 The SYK model we'll use consists of Majoranas interacting in 0D, with random couplings.
 Specifically it consists of every possible 4-body interaction among N Majoranas, with each term having a random coupling strength: